40net-cloud/xpert2023_aws_networking_demystified/docs/lab2.md

 ```
 You can use this key to access all the other hosts in the labs.
 Simply copy the key and set the correct permissions.

-## Deploy fortigatecnf
+## Deploy FortiGateCNF
 - Install / verify cross account setup
-- Deploy fortigatecnf and endpoints
+- Deploy FortiGateCNF and endpoints
-- Update the TF script with GWLBe and re-run TF
+- Update the Terraform script with GWLBe and re-run TF
 - Test connectivity

 ## Create a policy set
-- checkout the routing
+- Check the routing

 ## Cleanup
 See [Home](./readme.md)